 - Death – a mercifully rare occurrence

 This is a little like Botox in that it’s an injectable product used under the skin to smooth out wrinkles.
 Almost all the instances where they’re used are not medically related, they’re strictly for cosmetic purposes, so in most of these instances, they’re not carried out by medically trained professionals.
-Which leaves the door wide open for cases of medical negligence.
-Examples of that where the use of dermal fillers have gone wrong include:
+This leaves the door wide open for cases of medical negligence.
+Examples where the use of dermal fillers have gone wrong include: